 20:20:20:20:20 Portfolio

 Here we divide the whole into five equal parts; Commodities, with an emphasis on monetary metals, Treasuries, US stocks, XS stocks, and global stocks.
-This portfolio differs from the previous mostly in its greater emphasis on dividends, making it more of an equity income portfolio balanced with commodities and treasuries.
+This portfolio differs from the previous mostly in its greater emphasis on the equity flattening funds.

 CPER 100‱